CSKgolluro/.github/profile/README.md

 ## Welcome to the CSK organisation!

-## What is this organisation about?
+### What is this organisation about?
 Within this organisation you will find repos related to the CSK of AS...

-## Contribution guidelines
+### Further Informations

-Please have a look into this file: https://github.com/CSKgolluro/.github/Contribution_Guideline.md
+Regarding contribution guidelines please have a look into this file: https://github.com/CSKgolluro/.github/Contribution_Guideline.md

-## Code of conduct

-Please have a look into this file: https://github.com/CSKgolluro/.github/Code_Of_Conduct.md
+Regarding code of conduct please have a look into this file: https://github.com/CSKgolluro/.github/Code_Of_Conduct.md

 <!--